 - Vapour Beauty has make-up that comes in metal, wood or glass containers.

 - Make your own laundry soap to avoid the plastic bottles it comes in and save a lot of money.
-Recipe at http://www.thefamilyhomestead.com/laundrysoap.htm
+Recipes at https://www.tipsbulletin.com/homemade-laundry-detergent/ and http://www.thefamilyhomestead.com/laundrysoap.htm

 - Refill your dish detergent bottle from the bulk section at your natural grocer (I have been using the same dish detergent bottle for over 15 years!).